chromium/chromium/docs/security/rust-toolchain.md

 ## I'm not using a `source_set`

-If your code isn't already a `source_set`, switching to a `mixed_source_set` obviously isn't possible.
-Instead, you'll create a new Rust language target
-- see `//build/rust/rust_source_set.gni`.
+There are equivalent templates for `mixed_component` and `mixed_executable`.
+But if you need to do something more sophisticated, you can create a new pure-Rust language target - see `//build/rust/rust_source_set.gni`.
 C++ targets can simply depend on this Rust target but with the suffix `_cpp_bindings` appended to the target
 name: